Kessi11/transfer-assignment/story.md

 One chilly morning, the CodeSpring team gathered for their daily stand-up meeting.
 Their latest project, a sleek new app for local businesses, was progressing smoothly—until it wasn’t.
 Max, the lead developer, broke the news that a critical bug had surfaced, and it threatened to derail their launch timeline.

+"We need to find out who made the changes that caused this," Max said, frustration evident in his voice.

+Lucy, always one to seek solutions rather than dwell on problems, stepped up.
+"I think Git can help us here," she suggested.

+With a mixture of curiosity and desperation, the team followed Lucy to her desk.
+She opened her laptop, navigated to the project's repository, and began typing commands with a confidence that belied her quiet demeanor.

+"First, let's use git log to check the commit history and find where the bug might have been introduced," she explained.
+The team watched as lines of text scrolled by, detailing every change made to the codebase.

+"Here," Lucy said, pointing to a specific commit.
+"This one looks suspicious.
+Let's see what was changed using git diff."

+The screen displayed the changes in vivid color, highlighting the exact lines of code that had been altered.
+The culprit was a small, seemingly innocuous change to a critical function.

+"It looks like this commit is the source of the bug," Lucy confirmed.
+"We can revert it using git revert and create a new commit to fix the issue."

+With a few more keystrokes, Lucy executed the revert.
+The team held their breath as they ran the tests again.
+This time, everything passed.

+Max's tense shoulders relaxed, and a collective sigh of relief swept through the room.
+"Lucy, that was amazing," he said, genuine admiration in his voice.
+"You just saved us days of work."